 The study was a prospective, multisite, cohort study conducted from February 2018 to November 2019 at 8 US Navy military treatment facilities (MTFs) within the continental United States that provided delivery services.
 The study was approved by the institutional review board at the Naval Medical Center Portsmouth, with all participants providing informed consent, and the study was conducted according to the US Federal Policy for the Protection of Human Subjects.
 The OB-STaT simulation program replaced mandatory semiannual simulation drills required by the MHS before its roll out; thus, participation in the simulation scenarios and training was required.
-However, participation in the study was voluntary.
-Subjects could refuse to participate by opting out of study instruments at the time of OB-STaT training.
+However, participate by opting out of study instruments at the time of OB-STaT training.
 Clinicians who participated in OB-STaT simulation training but declined to participate in the study underwent the same training as those who enrolled into the study.